qouteall/qouteall-blog/Cognitive-biases.md

 ### Perception of gain and loss

-**Diminishing marginal utility**: the first one is more valuable than the second and so on.
-For example, when drinking a cup of water, the first sip has higher utility than the last sip.
+**Diminishing marginal utility**: For example, one is hungry and then eats 3 pieces of bread, the first piece eaten while hungry is has more utility than the second piece eaten after the first, and so on.
+The more of something you have, the less utility another such thing has.

 Corresponding to diminishing marginal utility, the happiness of gaining \$200 is less than two times of happiness of gaining \$100.
 The perception of gain is convex.